Feds arrest married couple, seize $3.6 billion in hacked bitcoin funds

 The value of a cryptocurrency is typically expressed in dollars and is set by public trading conducted by exchange houses; those values can fluctuate wildly.
 Bitcoin touched a high of about $69,000 in early November before plunging to about $35,000 last month.
 It has recovered somewhat and is now trading around $43,000, according to CoinMarketCap.

+Law enforcement officials have been increasingly concerned that the complex, quickly changing and often confusing world of cryptocurrencies is a boon to criminals of all stripes who are eager to both steal and hide stolen money from authorities.
+In particular, ransomware attacks — in which hackers demand money in exchange for not wrecking a company’s computer files — have become one area where criminals are known to favor cryptocurrency.

+The Justice Department last year launched a National Cryptocurrency Enforcement Team to expand investigations of money laundering and other financial crimes.

-Tory Newmeyer contributed to this report.
+Shayna Jacobs in New York and Tory Newmeyer in Washington contributed to this report.

 Read more: